mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 > “Can you write the prompt I *should* have given you, based on everything we just figured out?”

 That’s another version of flipping the script.
 You’re not starting over.
 You’re packaging what you’ve built.
 It gives you a reusable starting point — something you can feed into a new chat, or copy into a saved prompt library.
 It also gives you a way to explore creative variation.
-Since ChatGPT is intentionally nondeterministic, you can run the same prompt in multiple threads and get different, interesting takes — without losing the structure that made the first one work.
+Since ChatGPT is intentionally nondeterministic, you can run the same prompt in multiple browser tabs and get different, interesting takes — without losing the structure that made the first one work.

 So while meta-prompting may feel like the AI is steering for a moment, you’re not handing over the wheel.
 You’re inviting it to help you shape the ask — *so that you can lead more effectively from there*.
 The work still happens in volleys.
 The clarity still comes in pieces.